arraydesign/causeres/UsingGHbranchingmodel.md

 =========================

-Using "release" as a metaphor for a document's current version, I can say that release branches support preparation of a new production release: editing for style, last-minute dotting of i’s and crossing t’s, and preparing meta-data for a release (version number, build dates, etc.).
+Using "release" as a metaphor for a document's current version, I can say that release branches support preparation of a new article release: approving new features, editing for style, last-minute dotting of i’s and crossing t’s, and preparing meta-data for a release (version number, build dates, etc.).